 Mohs Micrographic Surgery

-This an advanced treatment procedure for skin cancer and offers the highest potential for recovery – even if the skin cancer has been previously treated.
-This procedure relies on the accuracy of a microscope to ensure removal of skin cancer down to its roots.
+Mohs is an advanced treatment procedure for skin cancer and offers the highest potential for cure – even if the skin cancer has been previously treated.
+This procedure relies on the microscopy by the performing surgeon to ensure the removal of skin cancer down to its roots.
 Mohs Surgery allows the surgeon to see beyond the visible disease and to precisely identify and remove the entire tumor, leaving healthy tissue intact.
 Mohs surgery is most often used in treating two of the most common forms of skin cancer: Basal Cell Carcinoma and Squamous Cell Carcinoma.

 The cure rate for Mohs Micrographic Surgery is the highest of all treatments for skin cancer – up to 99 % even if other forms of treatment have failed.
 This procedure is the most exact and precise method of tumor removal and minimizes the chance of re-growth and lessens the potential for scarring or disfigurement.
 Either Board Certified Plastic Surgeon Christopher Ellstrom M.D. or Board Certified Dermatologist Larisa Lehmer M.D. will perform the closure for the defect.
 Closure is the act of moving skin into the site where the cancer was removed.
 Dr. Ellstrom, Dr. Lehmer, and Dr. Lewallen all perform closures.
 It is normal for the day of Mohs to be a long one.
 Plan on being here anywhere from 2-6 hours.
 If you are wanting to see a Mohs procedure in our office there are 2 examples on our Instagram page under the Mohs tab. @NBDPS

 So you just had Mohs…What can you expect?